 - Barra: There are a handful of shops between the Farol and the Cristo.
 There is also a hand truck that shows up near the Itau on the boardwalk most nights during the summer that is the hands-down favorite of the locals.
 The line can easily be 15-deep and we oftentimes see the police stop by as well.

 - Rio Vermelho: Both Praca da Dinha and Largo da Mariquita have stands.
+If you are all about street food, then this is the place to go.

 - Pelourinho: I’m sad to say that tapioca shops tend not to stick around in the Pelourinho, and I don’t know why.
 As I type this, there is currently one stand in Praça da Sé.